prokushev/zinc/readme.txt

     Complete.
 Is Year 2000 compliant and supports I/O redirection.
 Several new output formats and sorting options.
 DUMP.COM
+    Complete.
 A version exists, but the CFCB library seems to produce bloated code; DUMP.COM is actually bigger than the DRI original.
 ERASE.COM
     Complete.
 Can take more than one filespec on the command line (eg: ERASE *.PRN *.SYM )